 [Added March 2020]

-I recently read Rappleye’s survey of the Hoover presidency and found it to be articulate, insightful and extremely enlightening.
+I found it to be articulate, insightful and extremely enlightening.
 Unfortunately, its primary focus is on the least interesting (and least successful) years of Hoover’s life.
-Readers who wish to understand Hoover The Man will have to look elsewhere, but those who are interested in exploring his failures as president will find this an excellent choice.
+Readers who wish to understand Hoover “the man” will have to look elsewhere, but those who are interested in exploring his service as president will find this an excellent choice.
 (Full review here)

 – – –